RayYH/kubernetes/README.md

 # Kubernetes

 This repo forks from [justmeandopensource's kubernetes](https://github.com/justmeandopensource/kubernetes).
-Since the existence of GFW, I changed the default mirror to ali cloud mirror for developers live in china's mainland.
+Due to the existence of GFW, I changed the default mirror to ali cloud mirror so that developers live in china's mainland can run these scripts successfully.

 ## Use Bash Scripts